-Radiation Therapy:
+Radiation Therapy

-Radiation therapy uses high energy beams to kill or shrink cancer cells and is often used with chemotherapy.
-It can be used to manage pain if the cancer has spread and other therapies are not working.
-It is also sometimes used to treat the whole brain to reduce the risk of cancer spreading to the brain.
+Radiation therapy uses high-energy beams to kill or shrink cancer cells and is often used with chemotherapy.
+It can be used to manage pain if the cancer has spread.

 The side effects of radiation therapy depend on the area of the body that gets the radiation.
-Side effects may include fatigue, irritation to skin or loss of hair in the area where radiation is given, trouble swallowing if radiation was given near the throat, or diarrhea if radiation is aimed near the lower stomach.
-Radiation aimed at the brain may cause short-term memory loss, but newer methods can reduce this risk.
+Some side effects may include fatigue, irritation to skin or loss of hair in the area where radiation is given, trouble swallowing if radiation is given near the throat, or diarrhea if radiation is aimed near the lower stomach.
+Radiation aimed at the brain may cause short-term memory loss; newer methods may reduce this risk.

-Small Cell Lung Cancer Treatment Side Effects at a Glance
+Non-Small Cell Lung Cancer Treatment Side Effects at a Glance